Site-Based PSH Case Manager (Vine)

 - Must be available to participate in after hours on-call rotation, as well as be on call during inclement weather.

-- Candidate must be computer literate and be able to navigate MS Office software (e.g. Word, Excel, PowerPoint).
+- Knowledge of MS Office software (e.g. Word, Excel, PowerPoint)

 Salary and Benefits